 Just minutes from downtown, Dawson Creek’s modern airport facilities keep the city and surrounding area connected to the world.
 Hawk Air provides direct scheduled service to Vancouver.
 Charter services are also available through several airlines.

 The comfortable, up-to-date terminal provides secure and easy access for arriving and departing aircraft.
-It features free Wi-Fi, free parking, no improvement or user fees, and an excellent restaurant which serves breakfast, lunch and dinner – be sure to pack your appetite!
+It features free Wi-Fi, free parking, no improvement or user fees, and a cafe.

 Dawson Creek Regional Airport offers a 5,000 foot runway, flight planning, competitive fuel rates, under wing camping, hangar and a modern fully operational pilots’ lounge without charging General Aviation Fees.